Can You Link Up With Treewidth?: Introduction

-Indeed, Alon and Marx~\cite[Theorem 1.5(2)]{DBLP:journals/siamdm/AlonM11} showed that, for every $\delta > 0$, certain specifically constructed patterns $S$ with average degree $O(k^\delta)$ enjoy strong embeddability properties that entail $n^{\Omega(k)}$-time lower bounds on the colorful $S$-subgraph problem~\cite[Theorem 1.8]{DBLP:journals/siamdm/AlonM11}.
-For some problems of interest however, e.g., for counting induced $k$-vertex patterns~\cite{CurticapeanN24,DoringMW24,Roth0W20}, one can only reduce from the colorful $H$-subgraph problem for \emph{some} (say, adversarially chosen) dense pattern $H$, which may not necessarily be a graph $S$ constructed by Alon and Marx.
+Indeed, Alon and Marx~\cite[Theorem 1.5(2)]{DBLP:journals/siamdm/AlonM11} showed that, for every $\delta > 0$, certain specifically constructed patterns $S$ with average degree $O(k^\delta)$ are particularly good for hosting subgraphs and entail $n^{\Omega(k)}$-time lower bounds on the colorful $S$-subgraph problem~\cite[Theorem 1.8]{DBLP:journals/siamdm/AlonM11}.
+For some problems of interest however, e.g., for counting induced $k$-vertex patterns~\cite{CurticapeanN25,DoringMW24,RothSW24}, one can only reduce from the colorful $H$-subgraph problem for \emph{some} (say, adversarially chosen) dense pattern $H$, which may not necessarily be a graph $S$ constructed by Alon and Marx.
 This imposes a bottleneck towards tight lower bounds for such problems.